shadowofleaf96/BlogWebsite/README.md

 ![TechBlog Logo](link_to_logo.png)

 Welcome to TechBlog, an open-source gaming blog created with Tailwind CSS, EJS, and Express.js.
-GameHub is designed to be a lightweight and customizable platform for gamers and enthusiasts to share their thoughts, reviews, and experiences in the gaming world.
+TechBlog is designed to be a lightweight and customizable platform for gamers and enthusiasts to share their thoughts, reviews, and experiences in the tech gaming world.

 ## Table of Contents